CSCI-4611-Spring-2022/Assignment-3/README.md

 - When your simple example is working, increase the number of rows and columns.
 Make sure your *x* and *y* values follow the ranges mentioned above.
 You will want the number of vertices to be large enough so that the mesh can be morphed into a reasonable-looking sphere in a later part of this assignment   However, if you make the mesh too large, it will slow down the rendering.
 - At this point, we also recommend that you clean up your code a bit.
 At some point in your code, you will have needed to convert a latitude and longitude to a (x,y,z) point.
 If you have not done so already, move this code into the function called `Earth.convertLatLongToPlane()`.
 This will make it easier for you to use the same code later to find the correct positions for earthquakes.

+#### 2. Creating the Flat Map Normals

+In computer graphics, vertex normals need to be defined for lighting calculations.
+For each vertex in the flat map, the normal should be the vector pointing directly outward towards the camera (0, 0, 1).
+An example for the single square mesh is also provided in the starter code.
+The array of normals should be exactly the same length as the vertex array, so you will need to expand the array based on the size of your mesh.

-#### Texturing the Mesh
+#### 3. Texturing the Mesh

-Apply a texture of the Earth to the rectangle so that it looks like the original image.
+In the starter code, the Earth texture is loaded and assigned to the example mesh.
+However, it won't be displayed until you define the texture coordinates.
+We will go over this in class, but as a reminder, each vertex requires two coordinates, *u* and *v*, each of which should be a value between 0 and 1.

-- To do this, you will need to define texture coordinates.
-Assuming the *u* and *v* values are stored in an array called `texCoords`, you can assign them to the mesh with the following line of code:
+-  Assuming the *u* and *v* values are stored in an array called `texCoords`, you can assign them to the mesh with the following line of code:

 ```typescript
 this.earthMesh.geometry.setAttribute('uv', new THREE.Float32BufferAttribute(texCoords, 2));
 ```

-#### Displaying the Earthquakes
+#### 4. Displaying the Earthquakes

 Display on the Earth all the earthquakes that have happened within the past one year of the current visualization time.

 - Use your `Earth.convertLatLongToPlane()` method to obtain the earthquake positions such that they match the textures (i.e., an earthquake occurring in California must be displayed in the same location as the California of the Earth texture).
 One way to tell if your mapping is correct is if you see a lot of earthquakes along the "Ring of Fire" in the Pacific Ocean off the coast of Asia.
 - You may use a sphere to draw the earthquake markers or come up with your own custom geometry.
 Earthquake sizes and colors should be based on the earthquake data in some meaningful way.
 For example, the instructor's implementation used `lerp()` functions to adjust the radius (between some predefined minimum and maximum) and color (between yellow to red) of the sphere based on the magnitude.
+- In the instructor's implementation, the earthquakes markers are animated to gradually shrink and then are removed from the scene.
+The size animation is not necessary for this assignment and could be considered as wizard functionality.
+However, you should still make sure to remove each marker after a certain period of time by calling the parent object's `remove()` function.
+Otherwise, it will keep creating new markers until the program slows down and potentially crashes.

-#### Creating the Globe Mesh Geometry
+#### 5. Creating the Globe Mesh Geometry

-Change the vertex positions and normals to draw the Earth as a sphere instead of a rectangle.
+Create a second array of vertex positions to draw the Earth as a sphere instead of a rectangle.

 - Complete the `Earth.convertLatLongToSphere() ` method.
 If you use this to version when creating your mesh, you should end up with sphere geometry instead of a flat map.
 The mesh connectivity (i.e., the indices that define the triangles) and texture coordinates **do not need to change** when from moving from a plane to a sphere.
 Only the vertex positions need to change.